Russell B. Long: Early life

 Russell Billiu Long was born in Shreveport, Louisiana, on November 3, 1918, the son of Huey Long and Rose McConnell Long.
 Originally named Huey Pierce Long III, his father arrived shortly after his birth and changed his name to Russell.
 He was named for Russell Billiu, his mother's favorite cousin.

 Long received his Bachelor of Arts from Louisiana State University in 1939 and his Bachelor of Law from the Paul M. Hebert Law Center in 1942.
 He was a member of Delta Kappa Epsilon fraternity (Zeta Zeta chapter).
 During his undergraduate years, he served as freshman class president, sophomore arts and sciences president and chairman of the sophomore presidents, and student body president.
 While a student at LSU, Long met and married Katherine Hattic.
 They had two daughters, Kay and Pamela.
 In 1969 they divorced and he married Carolyn Bason.

 World War II

 In June 1942, during World War II, Long entered the United States Navy Reserve.
-He participated in the Allied invasions of Northern Africa, Sicily, Italy, and Southern France and commanded a landing craft transport (LCT) vessel in the first-wave landing at Cavalaire-sur-Mer.
+He participated in the Allied invasions of North Africa, Sicily, Italy, and Southern France and commanded a landing craft transport vessel in the first-wave landing at Cavalaire-sur-Mer.
 He was awarded four campaign medal battle stars for his service.
 He was discharged as a lieutenant in December 1945.
 In 1947, he was elected first vice commander of Louisiana's AMVETS organization.